-Our clean water initiative began in Banteay Srey district.
+Our clean water initiative began in Banteay Srey.
 Between 2009 and 2011 we built seven wells throughout Kon Deng village.
-We have also distributed over 100 ceramic filters and provided clean water and sanitation trainings to complement the distribution.
+We have distributed over 100 ceramic filters and provided clean water and sanitation training to complement the distribution.

-Our primary school in Kompong Khleang is open to students from ages 4-8.
-We have our own curriculum that introduces students to reading and writing, simple mathematical exercises, and the creative arts through drawing.
-After studying with us students are able to transfer to Grade 2 of primary school, helping alleviate overcrowding at the government school.
+Our pre-primary school in Kompong Khleang is open to students from ages four to eight.
+Our curriculum introduces students to reading and writing, simple mathematical exercises, and creative arts through drawing.
+After studying with us, students can transfer to Grade 2 of primary school, helping alleviate overcrowding at the government school.